cdunn2001/hw/doc/kes-paws-rest-api.md

 All filenames shall be specified using proper URL syntax.
 For the immediate design, the following URLs shall be supported.

  * ``file:/path0/path1/path2`` or ``file://host/path0/path1/path2``
    These get translated to ``/path0/part1/path2`` etc on the command lines.
+For the purpose of pa-ws, `host` can be either `rt` or `icc`.
+Because data files on the nrt are managed by pa-ws, URLS of the form file://nrt0/etc/etc are discouraged.

  * http://pawshost/storages/m123456/files/file0